pranavgaikwad/pigeon-ftp/docs/PFTPClient.md

 ## Bookkeeping

-PFTPClient keeps track of `ACKs` using an in-memory list.
-Each entry in the list is a tuple : `(<receiver_addr>:string, <sequence_number>:int)`.

-`sequence_number` field specifies the last segment number sent to the receiver specified by `<receiver_addr>`.
-Whenever `ACK` for a particular segment is received, it is removed from the list.
-The list always contains only segments that are awaiting their `ACKs`.
+PFTPClient keeps track of `ACKs` using an in-memory map indexed by remote addresses of destination hosts.
+The value of the each key is a `sequence_number`.
+It specifies the last segment number sent to the receiver.
+Whenever `ACK` for a particular segment is received, it is removed from the map.
+The map always contains only segments that are awaiting their `ACKs`.

 Continue Reading :
 - [Client Design](./Client.md)